Aimireal/1617-Android-breadymade/README.md

 # 1617-Android-breadymade

-This application was created as part of Team Project for the first year of University, it was programmed by Dylan Hudson.
-This was made on behalf of his team as part of a demonstration of what the application ideas were and what it could do.
-As a result he reserves all rights and credit for the creation of this application.
+Created as part of Team Project for the first year of University, allows the user to upload/edit/remove recipes they created as well as supports images and a database.
+As of 2021 the firebase database is down due to inactivity on the project, so demonstration of the application is limited right now.

 **ourTeam > yourTeam;**
 - Dylan Hudson: Programming